 How to negotiate terms with investors

-Negotiating agreement terms with your investors takes a little effort and a lot of foresight.
-You'll need a deep understanding of your company's needs, the dynamics of the market, and how you want to work together with the investor moving forward.
-Start by getting an accurate valuation of your company.
+Negotiating agreement terms takes a little effort and a lot of foresight.
+You need a deep understanding of your company's needs, the dynamics of the market, and how you’ll work together.
+The first place to start is to get an accurate valuation of your company.

 "A well-supported valuation gives you the leverage to discuss equity stakes and investment terms with confidence," wrote Visible VC.
 "This knowledge prevents undervaluation and helps you articulate your business's potential effectively, ensuring that investment terms are fair and reflective of your startup's true value."

-As with any business negotiation, take the time to also research market benchmarks.
-Learn what other companies have received from investors, or consider speaking to multiple investment parties to try to get leverage for better terms.
-Keep in mind that negotiations are also about building relationships: As much as you want to come to the table prepared, you also want to make sure you don't alienate someone with whom you could be partnering for many years.
+As with any business negotiation, take time to research market benchmarks.
+Learn what other companies have received from investors, or speak to multiple investment parties to get better terms.
+Keep in mind that negotiations are also about building relationships: It’s beneficial to be prepared, but you don't want to alienate someone with whom you could be partnering for many years.

 Types of investors

-An investor can be a person or a business entity.
+An investor can be a person or a business.
 For example, a family member could contribute some of their savings to your company in exchange for shares, or a corporation could invest funds in a joint venture where the corporation itself is the investor.

 Five common investor types include: